NovaInstitute/IndependentImpactWebsite/content/_index.md

 {{< features-section
     title="Roadmap"
     description="Independent Impact is under active development.
-We have built core capabilities and are expanding the platform to support a wider range of methodologies, roles, and use cases and build a community of impact creators."
+We have built core capabilities and are expanding the platform to with additional features to support a indicator and methodology development build a community of impact creators."
 >}}

 {{< feature